 I will never forget the surprise I got while visiting an elderly English neighbor.
-Mrs. Price proudly offered me a slice of her homemade mincemeat pie still warm from the oven, and my first bite revealed that she had made it the Old English way with coarsely minced beef.
+Mrs. Price proudly offered me a slice of her homemade mincemeat pie still warm from the oven, and my first bite revealed that she had made it the Old English way with coarsely minced beef and fruit.

 Yes, it was good, but its chewy meaty texture was not my preference for a dessert pie.

-The old fashioned Christmas mince pie recipes on this page all call for fruit and spices, except for the following version by Fannie Farmer for those wanting to try a traditional, old-style minced-meat version.
+The traditional mince pie recipes on this page all call for fruit and spices only, except for the following version by Fannie Farmer given for those wanting to try a traditional, old-style minced-meat version.

 5 cups chopped cooked beef, 2-1/2 cups chopped suet, 7-1/2 cups chopped apples, 3 cups cider, 1/2 cup vinegar, 1 cup molasses, 5 cups sugar, 3/4 pound citron finely chopped, 2-1/2 cups whole raisins, 1-1/2 cups raisins finely chopped, salt, juice 2 lemons, juice 2 oranges, 1 tablespoon mace, 2 tablespoons each of cinnamon, clove, allspice; 2 nutmegs grated, 2 tablespoons lemon extract, 1 teaspoon almond extract, 1-1/2 cups brandy, 3 cups liquor in which beef was cooked.

 Mix ingredients in the order given, except brandy, and let simmer one and one-half hours; then add brandy and shavings from the rind of the lemons and oranges.